 The state of Dubai is the UAE's second largest emirate, also situated on the Persian Gulf.
 Dubai has grown spectacularly over the past decade into one of the Middle East’s largest commercial centers and most-visited tourism destination.
-Dubai boasts more than two dozen JCI-accredited hospitals.
+Dubai boasts nearly 100 JCI-accredited hospitals.

 The UAE and Medical TourismMost cross-border patients are either affluent neighboring Middle Easterners seeking access to high-quality care not available in their homeland, or wounded patients from nearby war-torn countries, including Libya, Iran and Iraq.
-Larger facilities, such as the American Hospital, the Johns Hopkins-affiliated Tawam Hospital, and City Hospital, offer a full ranges of specialties, including cardiology, orthopedics, neurology and spine, reproductive medicine, and ENT.
+Larger multi-disciplinary facilities, such as the American Hospital, the Johns Hopkins-affiliated Tawam Hospital, and City Hospital, offer a full ranges of specialties, including cardiology, orthopedics, neurology and spine, reproductive medicine, and ENT.

 Additional ResourcesRead the Patients Beyond Borders: Dubai Healthcare City Edition to learn more about healthcare options in the UAE.
 A fully translated Arabic edition is also available.

-Last updated on 9 March 2013
+Last updated on 9 January 2017